ryanminjaeshin/ryanminjaeshin/README.md

 - 💫   Currently focusing on data structures, algorithms, big data
 - 🌱   Looking for opportunities in work/projects that able me to contribute to **ESG** standards
-- 🥅   2022 Goals: Make positive impacts to the world and my life more meaningful utilizing my skills and experiences
+- 🥅   2023 Goals: Make positive impacts to the world and my life more meaningful utilizing my skills and experiences
-- ⚡    Fun fact: I love to play tennis🎾 and poker💰
+- ⚡    Fun fact: I love to play tennis🎾, golf and poker💰
 <br />

 ## Software Applications